Kirill Finkelshteyn

 When in St. Petersburg, the diary states, Louise Ratone wrote a letter to Nicolai's mother, stating that the daughter had threatened repeatedly to commit suicide, and once had attempted it.
 Nicolai states that the purpose of this was to see how much her mother was interested in her welfare.
 No mention is made of a reply, nor is there 'any reference to it.

 Anna’s plan “to force her mother to pay her a considerable sum” also raises doubt.
 It’s unclear why, having filed a lawsuit against her mother, the daughter, having turned out to be a son, should gain access to money put away in her name.
 After all, if the mother did lose the lawsuit, a new guardian could have been appointed.
-Terletskaya-Raylan could have simply waited several years to reach the age of 21, because according to the laws of the Russian Empire, upon reaching this age, children gained the right to manage their assets without the involvement of a guardian.
+Terletsky-Raylan could simply have waited several years until reaching the age of 21, because according to the laws of the Russian Empire, at this age, children gained the right to manage their assets without the involvement of a guardian.

-There is also no basis for believing Raylan’s claims that he convinced Louise “of the truth of her statement, and they entered into a compact to leave Kiev together.”
-What means did Louise and Nina have for undertaking the journey to St. Petersburg?
-Besides railway tickets, they would have had to pay for both lodging and meals.
-It seems that here, we should trust the mother’s information, according to which the whole family moved to St. Petersburg around 1890.
-It is also doubtful that Louise, who had served as governess for many years, had never once seen her charge nude so as to assure herself firsthand of her charge’s female gender.
+There is no reason to trust Raylan's words regarding convincing Louise "of the truth of his story, and she agreed to leave Kyiv with her ward."
+How did Louise and Nina afford the journey to St. Petersburg?
+Besides train tickets, they would have had to pay for accommodation and meals.
+It seems necessary to rely on the information provided by the mother, according to whom the entire family moved to St. Petersburg around 1890.
+It also raises doubt that Louise, who had been a governess for many years, never once found her ward undressed, personally confirming her female gender.

-On the other hand, we can’t fully trust Serafima Petrovna’s story either.
-Both Raylan and Vitashevsky talk about a sudden acquisition of wealth by Nina’s mother, while Serafima Petrovna herself doesn’t mention a word about it in her own revelations.
-It’s unlikely that Nikolay and his distant relative could have invented the same falsehood.
-Although the size of the unexpected fortune doesn’t appear entirely believable, it seems likely that Serafima Petrovna intentionally kept quiet about it.
-Most likely, one of the motives of Nina’s reincarnation, besides the desire to make a gender transition, was really the idea of getting her hands on part of her mother’s fortune, which is confirmed by the mother’s letter to Anna, which will be provided in the next chapter.
+On the other hand, not everything in Serafima Petrovna's account can be fully trusted.
+Both Raylan and Vitashevsky speak of an unexpected wealth that came to Nina's mother, yet Serafima Petrovna herself makes no mention of it in her revelations.
+It is unlikely that Nicolai and his distant relative could have invented the same legend.
+Although the sum of the unexpected wealth, 250,000 rubles (more than 100 million by today's exchange rate), seems implausible, it appears that Serafima Petrovna deliberately kept silent about it.
+Most likely, one of the motives for Nina's transformation, in addition to the desire to change gender, was indeed the idea of gaining a share of her mother's estate.
+Confirmation of this is found in a letter from the mother to Anna, which will be presented in the next chapter.

 [1] General Navy List, XI. – Sokolov, Russian Navy Library, St. Petersburg.
 1883, #247